apache/jackrabbit-oak/oak-http/README.md

     $ java -jar oak-run/target/oak-run-*.jar

-The resulting reposistory is made available at http://localhost:8080/.
+The resulting repository is made available at http://localhost:8080/.
 The following examples use the httpie client to perform simple CRUD operations.
 The username and password (by default `admin` and `admin`) have been specified in the `~/.netrc` file so they are not included on the command lines.